ggundersen/gunderscore.js/README.md

 Gunderscore
 ===========

 Gunderscore.js is a JavaScript utility library for functional programming.
-I wrote this library while reading Michael Fogus' "Functional JavaScript."
+I wrote this library while reading Michael Fogus's "Functional JavaScript."

-The library is obviously inspired by Underscore.js and many functions were optimized after reading Ashkenas' source code.
+The library is (obviously) inspired by Underscore.js and many functions were optimized after reading Ashkenas' source code.
+Other functions were inspired by @Fogus.
+And I preferred Brian McKenna's version of `curry`, from bilby.js

 That said, I wrote the first draft of each function myself and intentionally kept the library simple for educational purposes.
-Furthermore, Underscore.js does a lot of interesting tricks for performance and usability.
-In these situations, I have erred on the side of readability, if only for myself.
+Underscore.js does a lot of interesting tricks for performance and usability (early returns, error handling, chaining, delegation to native methods, &c.).
+In these situations, I have erred on the side of simplicity, if only for myself.